SURFscz/SBS/README.md

 ### [API](#api)

-See the [Wiki](https://github.com/SURFscz/SBS/wiki) for the API documentation.
+See the [Wiki](https://github.com/SURFscz/SBS/wiki) for the API documentation and data model.

 ### [Testing](#testing)